amacfie/mathtext/info_retrieval/README.md

 If structural search is slow we may want to do a two-step search as above, i.e. using structural search to refine results returned by a fast but somewhat overly-inclusive search.

+## Semantic analysis

+Chroma is a vector database for semantic search.
+The file `./chroma_index.py` creates an index from the corpus, and the file `./chroma_search.py` is a demo for doing queries.